 Recreational fires are small backyard fires similar to the type you would normally find at a campground.
 These fires are less than 3 feet wide and less than 2 feet tall.
 Perfect for a backyard get-together or making delicious s'mores.

 While these fires are a fun way to spend the summer it is still important to practice fire safety to reduce the risk of damage to your property or that of your neighbors.

 North Canton Residents wishing to have recreational fires must get an Annual burn permit.
 Permits are valid from the date of issue through the remainder of that calendar year for the safe maintenance of the fire.

-These simple permits cost only $10 dollars and takes less than 10 minutes to apply.
+These simple permits cost only $10 dollars and take less than 10 minutes to apply.

 Once you have applied for the permits a licensed fire inspector will come to your home and inspect your intended fire location and help you make sure you are protected and ready in case a fire gets out of hand.

 After the inspection and correcting any issues, you will receive your permit which is good for the rest of the year.

 - Apply Online, or in person with the Department of Administration located at 145 North Main Street

 - The Fire Department will conduct an inspection of the premises within ten calendar days between the hours of 9am and 7pm.
 The resident does not need to be present for the inspection if they have had a permit in the prior year.

 - Upon approval of the inspection, a permit will be issued for the calendar year.
 If the inspector finds deficiencies, they will be noted, and it will be the resident’s responsibility to call the fire department (330-499-3404 ext.
 1204) once the corrective actions have been made to schedule another inspection.
 The permit or deficiency report will be left on site.